lVlrChris/CM-IFTTT/README.md

 Great, so now that your own server is running, it is time for the real stuff!

 ## §2 IFTTT
 If This Then That is a platform where users are able to configure own triggers, if a trigger is valid, a certain action will be performed by the platform.
 The actions and triggers can be configured by both users and developers of companies.
-However, developing certain actions will often require more information from a developer of a company.
+However, developing certain actions will often require more information from a developer of a company, since there is a lot of information that needs to be processed in order to publish an IFTTT applet.

 As mentioned in [section 1](https://github.com/lVlrChris/IFTTT-CM/tree/development#1-introduction), make sure that you have successfully signed up for an account on IFTTT, so that you are able to publish your applet on their website.